bterlson/eshost-cli/README.md

 ## ESHost

 ESHost makes it easy to run and compare ECMAScript code uniformly across a number of runtimes.
 Support for runtimes is provided by the library [es-host-wrapper](https://github.com/bterlson/es-host-wrapper).
+Every host is initialized with the [es-host-wrapper runtime API](https://github.com/bterlson/es-host-wrapper#runtime-library) available which provides a uniform way to print, create realms, and eval code.

 ### Usage